 Like humans, all animals need to drink or take in water and/or other fluids every day.
 More than half of a cat’s body weight is water!
 Your veterinarian may recommend that your cat needs specially formulated liquids to help treat feline disease and prevent problems.
 The management of these fluids is done by you and your veterinarian.

 Normally, cats consume enough water by drinking and eating their meals.
 However, there are reasons your cat may not get enough fluids:

 In these types of cases, fluid therapy can help make up for what is lost or not being taken in.

-If your cat has problems with their internal organs (typically the kidneys), fluid therapy may help.
+If your cat has problems with its internal organs (typically the kidneys), fluid therapy may help.
 Issues with internal organs may prevent their body from properly using the water they drink.
 Additionally, some cats may have issues with their electrolytes.
 In these cases, your cat may need fluids to help restore a normal electrolyte balance.

 Anesthesia is another reason that can require a cat to receive fluids.
-Cats need to maintain a normal blood pressure while under anesthesia.
+Cats need to maintain normal blood pressure while under anesthesia.
 Fluid therapy helps maintain and replace fluids lost in surgery.

 What Is In The Fluids?

 There are several kinds of fluids and electrolytes.
 Your veterinarian chooses the one that works best for your cat.
-All of the different types of fluids have water, but may contain other nutrients and minerals like, sodium, potassium, glucose, and/or other electrolytes.
+All of the different types of fluids have water but may contain other nutrients and minerals like sodium, potassium, glucose, and/or other electrolytes.
 The fluids are all sterile and specially packaged and handled.